AnnaS0272/Pewlett-Hackard-Analysis/README.md

 AND (e.hire_date BETWEEN '1985-01-01' AND '1988-12-31')
 GROUP BY ti.title, e.emp_no, ti.from_date, s.salary;
 ```
-While this quiery returened us the table I needed, upon quick examination it was clear there were duplicates as throughout their career people had more than one title.
+While this quiery returened the table I needed, upon quick examination it was clear there were duplicates as throughout their careers people had more than one title.
 I then used partitioning method to filter out the duplicates.

 ```
 -- Challenge Part 1: Partition the data to show only most recent title per employee